nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_vendor_model_dev_overview.rst

 How to initialize :c:member:`bt_mesh_model_cb.init` is described later in this guide.

 When the model supports the model publication, configure the model to send messages at certain periods, regardless of the current model state, using the Configuration Client.
-This is useful for periodic data publication, e.g. if it changes over time.
+This is useful for periodic data publication, for example, if it changes over time.
 To support the model publication, initialize the :c:member:`bt_mesh_model_pub.update` callback.

 If the periodic publication is configured by the Configuration Client, the access layer calls the :c:member:`bt_mesh_model_pub.update` callback in the beginning of each publication period.